hgchoi/data_science/Statistical_Analysis_Portfolio/README.md

-An exploration of the features that cause increased or decreased state-level COVID cases.
+An exploration of the features that affected increased or decreased state-level COVID cases.

 Project Organization
 ------------